Kowndinya2000/repo-quester-resources.github.io/README.md

 > 6. Open the file ```repo_ids```
 ````
 A sample of 265 repository ids are present already in the file.
-To generate ids automatically, run the command: ```python3 generate_ids.py```
+To generate ids automatically, run the command: python3 generate_ids.py
 ````
 > 7. Open the file ```tokens.py```
 ````
 Alteast provide one Github Personal Access Token.
-Format to provide is already presented in the file.
+Format to provide token can be viewed in the file.
 ````

 > 8. Initialize the database